-This discount will automatically be included with any specially discounted vacation package if you book at least 4-day tickets for at least six people.
 If your trip doesn’t qualify for any other discounted package and you have six people, ask your travel agent to book this special ticket discount as a package.

-The Disney specialist travel agency I recommend, Small World Vacations, gladly works with clients around the globe.
+The Disney specialist travel agency we recommend, Small World Vacations, gladly works with clients around the globe.
 They have many clients from the UK and Ireland.
 Unfortunately they cannot book UK-specific offers, but sometimes the American offers are a better deal.
 It’s also worth noting that the US vacation package offers have much more advantageous cancellation and change policies than the UK holiday package offers.